iwandwip/BeanSense/README.md

-# BeanSense: Advanced Coffee Classification System
+# BeanSense: Coffee Classification System

-BeanSense is a sophisticated machine learning system designed to classify coffee samples based on sensor readings.
-It combines deep learning architectures for feature extraction with various state-of-the-art classifiers to achieve high accuracy in coffee bean identification and classification.
+BeanSense is a machine learning system designed to classify coffee samples based on sensor readings.
+It combines deep learning architectures for feature extraction with various classifiers to achieve accurate coffee bean identification and classification.

 ## 📋 Table of Contents